-The Citori 725 shotgun is delivered in the box with the barrels removed and the forearm attached to the barrels.
+The Citori shotgun is delivered in the box with the barrels removed and the forearm attached to the barrels.
 It is important to follow the exact sequence for assembly in order to properly assemble your shotgun.

-- Remove the forearm from the barrels by pulling outward on the forearm latch and pivoting the front of the forearm down and away from the barrels (Figure 5). - After cleaning exposed metal areas, apply a film of grease to the surfaces shown in Figure 6: (A) hinge pin recess of forward locking lug; (B-C) both sides of the locking lug; the forearm bracket (D).
-Apply a drop of oil to the tab FIGURE 6
+- 1 Remove the forearm from the barrels by pulling outward on the forearm latch and pivoting the front of the forearm down and away from the barrels (Figure 5). - 2 After carefully cleaning exposed metal areas, apply a film of grease to surfaces shown in Figure 6: (A) Hinge pin recess of forward locking lug; (B) Both sides of the locking lug; (C) Both sides of the forearm bracket; (D) Apply a drop of oil to the tab.